-The Joint Command and Staff Programme Distance Learning (JCSP DL) is intended to produce graduates who think critically and who have the agility of mind and strong communications skills necessary to solve institutional as well as operational warfighting problems.
-This is achieved through a study of National Security and Defence matters, Command and Leadership, and the application of Component Capabilities to Military Operations Planning.
-The programme allows each student to develop a more in-depth understanding of one of these topic areas through the three streams of minor curricula towards the end of the programme: Advanced Joint Warfighting Studies, Defence and Security Studies, and Institutional Policy Studies.
-The Programme places emphasis throughout on developing and displaying clear and effective written and, where possible, oral communication skills.
+The JCSP DL is intended to produce graduates who think critically and who have the agility of mind and strong communications skills necessary to solve institutional as well as operational warfighting problems.
+This is achieved through a study of Canadian National Policy and International Relations, Command and Leadership, and the application of Component Capabilities to operational planning.
+The programme allows each student to develop a more in-depth understanding of one of these topic areas through the three streams of minor curricula towards the end of the programme: Advanced Joint Warfighting Studies (AJWS), Defence and Security Studies (DSS), and Institutional Policy Studies (IPS).
+The programme places emphasis throughout on developing and displaying clear and effective written and oral communication skills.

-The knowledge you will gain from JCSP will prepare you for command as well as - critically - employment as expert staff in operational or strategic headquarters in due course.
-I strongly encourage you to take full advantage of the learning opportunities presented to you in this very important programme.
-You should also take every opportunity to learn from Distance Learning colleagues in your cohort and to form effective and lasting relationships with them.
+The knowledge you will gain from JCSP DL will prepare you for command and, critically, for employment as expert staff in operational or strategic headquarters in due course.
+I strongly encourage you to take full advantage of the multiple learning opportunities presented to you in this very important programme.
+You should also take every opportunity to learn from your colleagues on your programme and to form effective and lasting relationships with them.

-This Syllabus was developed by CFC, CDA's Centre of Excellence (CoE) and Training Establishment (TE) for Officer Professional Military Education (PME) in Officer Developmental Period 3.
-It draws upon appropriate elements identified as part of Officer Development Period 3 and is delivered at the graduate academic level.
-It is to be reviewed annually by the TE to determine if in-year observations or recommendations should be incorporated for the following academic year.
+This Syllabus details the learning requirements that are to be met through the JCSP DL, and provides general information on the specific activities that support each requirement.
+It was developed by CFC, our Centre of Excellence (CoE) and Teaching Establishment (TE) for Officer Development Period 3 Professional Military Education (PME).
+It draws upon appropriate requirements identified as part of Officer Development Period 3 Qualification Standard, and is delivered to the level commensurate with a graduate degree.

-As the Training Authority (TA) for CFC and RMC, and as Commander Canadian Defence Academy, I approve this Syllabus.
+As the designated TA for CFC, the CMCs, and the CWO Robert Osside Institute, and as Commander Canadian Defence Academy, I approve this Syllabus.